York Road reconstruction

 Phase 4: Design work ongoing

-Upgrades on York Road from Victoria Road South to the eastern City limit (east of Watson Road) are being designed.
+Upgrades on York Road from Victoria Road South to the eastern city limit (east of Watson Road) are being designed.
 At this time a consultant has been retained and is working through a preliminary design.
-The preliminary design will be presented at an open house once it is completed.
+The design will be presented at an open house once the road alignment is finalized.

-This section of York Road is expected to be completed in three construction seasons with construction work starting in mid-2024 and being completed in late 2026.
+This section of York Road is expected to be completed in three construction stages with construction work starting in spring 2025 and being completed in late 2028.

 Background